 What are Dental Porcelain Veneers?

 Veneers are one of the most effective cosmetic dental treatments available to give you the smile you’ve always dreamed of.
-Porcelain veneers, also referred to as dental veneers, teeth veneers or dental porcelain laminates, are wafer-thin shells of porcelain that are bonded onto the front of teeth to create a cosmetic enhancement to a tooth.
+Porcelain veneers, also referred to as dental veneers, teeth veneers, or dental porcelain laminates, are wafer-thin shells of porcelain that are bonded onto the front of teeth to create new, cosmetic enhancement.

 What is the Dental Porcelain Veneer Procedure?

-- Natural Vibrancy – To the untrained eye they will appear to look much like natural teeth
+- Natural Vibrancy – To the untrained eye, they will look very similar to natural teeth.

-- Quick Turnaround – A smile makeover with is typically completed in two to three week
+- Quick Turnaround – A smile makeover with veneers is typically completed in two to three weeks.

-- Tooth Length – Tooth veneers can withstand length changes with strength
+- Tooth Length – Dental veneers can withstand length changes with plenty of strength.

-- Whiten your smile – Natural Veneers allow you to choose the color of your new smile makeover
+- Whiten Teeth – Natural veneers allow you to choose the color of your new smile.

-- Restore chipped or fractured edges – Layered veneers are strong enough to withstand chewing and future chiping
+- Chipped/Fractured Edges – Layered veneers are strong enough to withstand chewing and future chipping.

-- Reface overly large or small teeth – Enamel-like veneer shells overlay the undersized teeth to rebuild to natural contours
+- Misshapen Teeth – Enamel-like veneer shells overlay the undersized teeth to rebuild to natural contours.

-What is the cost of veneers in Pittsburgh?
+What is the Typical Cost of Veneers in Pittsburgh?